hhvm/user-documentation/README.md

 # HHVM and Hack User Documentation

 This is the new repo for the revamped HHVM and Hack user documentation. [docs.hhvm.com](docs.hhvm.com) is (hopefully) changing for the better.
+[Contributions](CONTRIBUTING.md) and [feedback](https://github.com/hhvm/user-documentation/issues/new) are welcome.

 ## Why?